takashi-ishio/CommentLister/README.md

 The project uses Maven.
 You can make a runnable jar `CommentLister.jar` by executing `mvn package`.

+The build process requires JDK 11+ because dependent packages use JDK 11.

 ## Usage of Comment Extraction